 Green Fest

 Join us for a fun, hands-on Green Fest for all ages — celebrating sustainability and the power of small actions.
 Eco-fun for everyone!
+Make your own kombucha with The Zero-Waste Chef and learn how to keep microplastics out of your diet.

 Kids Activities